What is Bail in Victoria?

 The police may release you immediately after arrest or you can make a bail application at a later time when you are brought before the Court.

 You are arrested for committing a crime.
-The police officer, who you are in the custody of, must consider whether they should grant you bail.
+The police officer, whom you are in the custody of, must consider whether they should grant you bail.

 When you make your bail application before the Court: